Congratulations! You've been admitted to the Monte Ahuja College of Business as a Graduate Student! Now what?

 Q: How do I choose electives, anyway?
 How do I know what’s right for me?

 A: In general, electives are specific to their program.
 That means that if you are in the Master of Accountancy program, all of your electives will be Accounting courses.
-For other programs like the MBA, you have a wide variety of different courses, but these must all be taken from the College of Business.
-Unfortunately, Economics courses, Psychology, and classes outside of the College of Business will not count.
-The MLRHR degree has a handful of exceptions to this, and a list of those courses can be found on their page here.
+For other programs like the MBA, you have a wide variety of different courses that can add a specialization to your degree program.
+These must all be taken from the College of Business.
+Classes outside of the College of Business will not count.

-With that in mind, there is certainly a sea of choices for your electives.
-Most electives should be taken close to the end of your program, but this isn’t a hard rule if you know what you’d like to take and have the prerequisite courses completed already.
-For most people, choosing elective courses should be a matter of what you foresee using professionally post-graduation.
+With that in mind, there is a sea of choices for your electives.
+Most electives should be taken close to the end of your program, but this isn’t a hard rule if you know what you’d like to take and have completed the prerequisite courses.
+For most people, choosing elective courses should be a matter of what knowledge you foresee that you may use professionally post-graduation.
 Think about electives in practical terms.
-If you are interested in working in Marketing or Operations/ Supply Chain Management, you should search for available courses based on those interests and the specific subject you find beneficial to your career.
+If you are interested in working in Marketing or Operations/Supply Chain Management, you should search for available courses based on those interests and the specific subject you find beneficial to your career.

 Your advisor can provide tips to help, but what you take should be a decision for you and how it best complements your degree of choice.
 Speaking to your instructors and other faculty members are also great sources of advice when choosing electives.